NickStarblast/DiscordBots/README.md

 These all bots are MIT license.
 Please check "LICENCE".

 # DiscordBots
-These bots are my discord bots.
+These are my discord bots.

 # My bots
 This is list of my bots.